Last Updated on August 2, 2024

 Proper tire inflation is essential for both the performance and longevity of run-flat tires:

-• Overinflation: Overinflating run-flat tires can result in a harsher ride and reduced traction, potentially leading to uneven wear.
-For optimal mileage, it’s essential to adhere to the manufacturer’s recommended inflation pressures.
+- Overinflation: Overinflating run-flat tires can result in a harsher ride and reduced traction, potentially leading to uneven wear.
+For optimal mileage, adhering to the manufacturer’s recommended inflation pressures is essential.

 Vehicle Load and Weight